coderefinery/github-without-command-line/creating-using-web.md

 First browse to the overview of all branches:
 <img src="{{ site.baseurl }}/img/creating-using-web/branches-click.png" width="400px" style="border:2px solid #000000;">

-Now to initiate a merge, click on "New pull request":
+Now to initiate a merge (request), click on "New pull request":
 <img src="{{ site.baseurl }}/img/creating-using-web/branches-overview.png" width="800px" style="border:2px solid #000000;">

+Once a "pull request" (think of it as a change proposal) is open, it can be reviewed and merged.
 We will return to "pull requests" when we later discuss how to contribute changes.

 ---